 Other projects include using Azolla as next-generation cash crops.
 Azolla can reduce today's atmospheric concentrations of CO2, produce livestock feed, food and serve as a bio fertilizer and biofuel.
 Furthermore, other projects aim to increase food production and change the set up how consumerschoose their fresh attributes (the supermarket as living organism).

 Although BII is a relatively new Master's programme, it has already attracted a lot of interest.
-For example, the programme appeared in an item on Dutch television.
+For example, the introduction of the programme was covered on Dutch television.
 See the press release with the item (in Dutch).
 Our Master's student Brigit van Brenk won the 'Changemaker Challenge' with her research on using fungi to breakdown waste in wastewater.
 Furthermore, the fact that over the last years, several teams of BII students (2018, 2019, 2020) have made it to the finals of the Biomimicry Global Design Challenge attracted a lot of attention as well.
-More student-projects and outcomes of challenges can be found here.
+View more student-projects and outcomes of challenges.

 - Accredited by the NVAO